-Back to deriving American English entire:
+Back to deriving American English entire, ■→Zoltan Kovecses says:

 The main idea of the approach is that the origins of American English are somehow contained in the various regional dialects of British English.

+My theory is that humans have spontaneity to accompany reason and always part invent own skill.
 American was taking shape already with the Declaration and Constitution.
-We can see the honor that behavior followed; the definite article begins to take on a cognitive shape, in citizens of a state rather than always the citizens (thereof).
+We can see the honor that behavior followed; the definite article takes on a cognitive form, as in citizens of a state rather than the citizens always, a phrase-governed use.

 The trial of all crimes, except in cases of impeachment, shall be by jury; and such trial shall be held in the State where the said crimes shall have been committed.